 Bonilla’s deal was inspired by a deal New York made in 2004, when they agreed in 2004 to pay pitcher Bret Saberhagen a quarter of a million dollars every year for 25 years.

-Slugger Manny Ramírez will collect $24.2 million total from the Red Sox through 2026, and Nationals pitcher Max Scherzer will collect $105 million over the 2028.
+Slugger Manny Ramírez will collect $24.2 million total from the Red Sox through 2026, and Nationals pitcher Max Scherzer will collect $105 million through 2028.

 Bonilla’s contract is widely seen as one of the most player-friendly contracts in the history of professional sports, as we will likely not see a deal in that nature ever done again.

-While Bonilla’s contact has become an annual joke at the top of the calendar’s seventh month, perhaps it has inspired current athletes to take financial investments to make sure they are set up post-retirement, with the most recently example being reigning Super Bowl MVP Patrick Mahomes becoming a partial owner in the Kansas City Royals.
+While Bonilla’s contact has become an annual joke at the top of the calendar’s seventh month, perhaps it has inspired current athletes to take financial investments to make sure they are set up post-retirement, with a recent example being Patrick Mahomes becoming a partial owner in the Kansas City Royals.